MaxSteven/SOPGI/README.md

  It's been architected to give you the best result as quick as I could possibly make it so it is to be considered a very Novel approach in many areas.

+ Everything in here is more for educational purpose so do not expect a SolidAngle Arnold render quality and performance out of this... ;)
 ______________________________________________________

 # CONTENTS